shuyilinn/NN4Sys_Benchmark/README.md

 python visualize.py
 cd ..
 ```
-The visualization output will be generated and saved in `Customize` directory
+The visualization output will be generated and saved in `/Customize` directory